Singapore to Malaysia Private Car Taxi Transport

 There are many Malaysians providing similar services.
 They usually operate with a pre-paid SIM card and without a proper Singapore company registration.
 They employ young Malaysians who have just gotten their driving licenses and only carry private vehicle insurance.
 Their operations come at a much lower cost and they are willing to take the high risk to exchange for your booking.

 DO NOT RISK YOUR HOLIDAYS!
 You may get yourself into unnecessary trouble with the authorities.
 Please engage only legitimate Singapore Transport Companies.

 Do you use Malaysia Registered Vehicle or Driver?

 No. It is illegal to engage Malaysia Registered Vehicle and Driver for pick up in Singapore.
 All our drivers are either equipped with Private Driver Vocational License (PDVL) or Bus Driver Vocational License (BDVL), both are issued by Singapore Land Transport Authority.
 And this means none of our drivers have serious criminal records to prevent them from providing public transport services.

-Can you name a few illegal transport companies providing similar services?
+Can you name a few illegal transport companies providing Singapore to Malaysia Private Transportation Services??

 You may identify them when they do not have

 - A Singapore phone number.
 Try calling them on the normal line, it usually has an oversea ring tone